 Smartphones are now responsible for the majority of photos that are taken.
 The downside is that these photos, collectively over time, take up a lot of room.
-Throw in videos, time-lapses, burst shots, snaps, and uncompressed RAW files, and you’ll easily fill up a 16GB device.
-The cause is that users don’t edit, back up, or delete their photos, turning their phones into digital graveyards.
+Throw in videos, time-lapses, burst shots, snaps, and uncompressed RAW files, and you can easily fill up your device.
+Users don’t always edit, back up, or delete their photos, turning their phones into digital graveyards.
 If you want to archive your photos to use later, then you want to make sure you know how to back them up on a computer.
 Learn how to transfer photos from an Android phone to a PC eight different ways, so you can offload those photos even when there’s no cord handy.
 (Are you an iOS user?
 See our guide on transferring photos from an iPhone.)

-One of the best features of the Android operating system is its mostly unfettered access to the file system.
+One of the best features of Android is its mostly unfettered access to the USB file system.
 The fact that you can simply plug your phone into your computer using the included USB cable makes it easy to download any and all images and drag them into any desktop app or your file system for safekeeping.
-We think this is the easiest, fool-proof method, and the only downside is that you’ll need a computer handy.
+We find this to be the easiest, most foolproof method, and the only downside is that you need a computer and your charging cable handy.

 If your utmost concern is backing up images, then Google Photos might be the better solution.
 It’s free, storage is unlimited (so long as you don’t use the “original” file size option), and, unlike Google Drive, it doesn’t impact your allotted amount of free storage.
 Google has also recently improved performance, meaning Photos is now twice as fast.
 However, there is a catch.

 Google Photos is also simple to set up and use.
 Once you connect it to your Google ID, the app will upload any new content automatically.
-If you don’t have an unlimited data plan, just make sure you set Google Photos to only sync when your phone is on a Wi-Fi network, however, which can be done by accessing the Settings menu in the top-right corner of the app.
-Otherwise, it’ll hit against your cellular data plan.
+If you don’t have an unlimited data plan, just make sure you set Google Photos to only sync when your phone is connected to a Wi-Fi network, which can be done by accessing the Settings menu in the top-right corner of the app.

 Unlike the iPhone, many Android devices let you expand storage via a MicroSD card.
 With a large-capacity card inserted, you could set supported photo apps to save content directly to the card instead of your phone’s internal storage.
 This is particularly useful if you purchased a 16GB or 32GB device, which, if you’re an avid shooter, will fill up in no time.
-Save the internal memory for applications — use the MicroSD card for storage.
+Save the internal memory for applications and use the MicroSD card for storage.
 But remember, don’t leave the photos sitting on the card – transfer them to your computer.
-Check out our guide on using MicroSD cards on Android devices.
+Check out our guide on using MicroSD cards on Android devices for more information.

 Like Google Drive, another option is the popular Dropbox app for Android, a free utility that automatically syncs files and photos with the cloud-based server, so you can easily access them anywhere.
 The Dropbox App is available via the Google Play store.